nayeem-rafi/Audio-Effect-Processor/README.md

 App Designer.

 ## Components
+• **Computer**:
-• Computer: A personal computer for developing and running the processor.
+A personal computer for developing and running the processor.

+• **MATLAB Software**:
-• MATLAB Software: The main development environment used for implementing the effects and building the App Designer.
+The main development environment used for implementing the effects and building the App Designer.

 ## Methodology
 The Audio Effects Processor implements the following effects.
 Each effect is implemented